 Skip to contents

-Calculates species-specific confidence thresholds for BirdNET detections based on either a target precision or a predicted probability from a logistic regression model.
-Returns a tibble with one threshold per species.
-The precision approach is based on Tseng et al., 2025, while the probability approach is based on Wood and Kahl, 2024.
+Computes species-specific confidence thresholds for BirdNET detections using either a target precision or a target predicted probability from a logistic regression model.
+The function returns one threshold per species.
+The precision-based approach follows Tseng et al. (2025), while the probability-based method is adapted from Wood and Kahl (2024).

 Usage